Spinal Cord Stimulation for Intractable Chronic Pain

-If successful, spinal cord stimulation can help you manage your chronic pain and improve your ability to participate in your usual daily activities.1,2 Talk with your doctor about activities that may be easier with spinal cord stimulation.
+If successful, spinal cord stimulation can help you manage certain types of chronic pain that have not responded to other treatments and improve your ability to participate in your usual daily activities.1,2 Talk with your doctor about activities that may be easier with spinal cord stimulation.
 Many people experience improvements in their pain symptoms and quality of life after receiving Medtronic spinal cord stimulation.

 After the initial healing period, neurostimulation therapy for pain relief will become a routine part of your day.